Written by Cai, student

 Avoid over-committing yourself

-Self-doubt can often come when you are stressed and the thought of accomplishing so many things seems too overwhelming.
-If you are in this position and you have the opportunity to let one of your commitments go, do so and keep in mind that this will help you allocate more time to your other commitments.
+Self-doubt can often come when you are stressed and the thought of accomplishing too many things seems overwhelming.
+If you are in this position and you have the opportunity to let one of your commitments go, do so as this will help you allocate more time to your other commitments.

 Dropping courses or saying no to more hours at work are tough decisions that many students have to make.
 It is absolutely nothing to be ashamed of.
 In the event that you cannot reduce your workload, explore some time management techniques like bullet journaling or to-do lists.